About Susan Rae

 heartbeats is a story of romance and danger set against the background of busy Chicago and the quiet, rural cornfields of northern Illinois.
 The novel garnered numerous awards, including RWA Golden Heart Finalist for Best Romantic Suspense Novel and Best First Book by First Coast Romance Writers.

 I still love the outdoors and reading.
 When I’m not sketching characters or working out plot problems, I enjoy swimming, golfing, canoeing, and spending time with my family.
-I also enjoy traveling around the country, seeking out new settings for my novels with my husband and our empty-nest puppies, Ginger and Nikute.
+I also enjoy traveling around the country, seeking out new settings for my novels with my husband and our new puppy, Roxie, who has all the spunk and feistiness of my heroines.

 freefall, my second novel, takes place in Wisconsin’s Kettle Moraine Forest and beautiful Door County.
 ICE blue, Book 2 in The DeLuca Family Series, returns to the busy streets of Chicago and the shores of Lake Michigan.
 The third book in the series, TRUE blue, will be released on May 16th, 2014.
 I very much enjoyed the writing when it became apparent that my characters needed to take a trip to Montana’s majestic Glacier National Park to solve the murder mystery.